Global Health Equity Scholars Fellowship Program

 The Global Health Equity Scholars (GHES) Program is part of the NIH Fogarty Global Health Programs for Fellows and Scholars.

-The GHES Consortium is comprised of 4 US partner institutions that include Yale University, the University of California at Berkeley, Stanford University, and the University of Arizona.
-More than 100 GHES trained faculty members (mentors) of these institutions currently conduct research at one of 24 training sites across 21 countries, representing Africa, Latin America, the Caribbean, South and Southeast Asia, the Middle East, Eastern Europe, and Oceania.
+The Global Health Equity Scholars (GHES) program is a 12-month mentored global health research training fellowship at select institutions in low-and-middle-income countries (LMIC).
+The GHES program was established in 2012 and is comprised of four US partner institutions – Yale University, the University of California at Berkeley, Stanford University, and the University of Arizona – that together have collaborations in 17 LMICs representing Africa, Latin America, the Caribbean, South and Southeast Asia, the Middle East, Eastern Europe, and Oceania.

 Mission